MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/deploy-chat-teams-channels-microsoft-teams-landing-page.md

 Before you deploy Teams across your organization, take time to review and confirm that your environment is ready to provide users with the best possible Teams experience.
 Review the following information and make any required changes to your environment.

-- To get the best experience on Teams, your organization must have deployed [Exchange Online and SharePoint Online](#exchange-and-sharepoint-interoperability), and you must have a verified domain for O365 (such as *contoso.com*).
+- To get the best experience on Teams, your organization must have deployed [Exchange Online and SharePoint Online](#exchange-and-sharepoint-interoperability), and you must have a verified domain for O365 (for example, *contoso.com*).

 - To scale chat, teams, and channels across your organization, make sure that all user locations have internet access to connect to the Office 365 Services.
 At a minimum you should make sure that the following common ports are open to the internet from your users’ locations: